maelle/rmd-blogging-jozi/content/_index.en.md

 ---
-title: "Scientific Rmd Blogging"
+title: "Blogging with R Markdown"
 ---

-# Scientific Blogging with R Markdown
+# Blogging with R Markdown

 Are you an R user?
 Would you like sharing more online?
 How about starting a new blog, with R Markdown (Rmd)?